Chaitra Navaratri – Sadhana Retreat

-- Navaratris are cycles in the year that create the most auspicious times to retreat together, and we celebrate Navaratri by combining traditional tantric practices of ancient India from the Sri Bhairavanad tantra lineage along with Yoga practices, philosophy and devotion.
+Navaratris are cycles in the year that create the most auspicious times to retreat together, and we celebrate Navaratri by combining traditional tantric practices of ancient India from the Sri Bhairavanad tantra lineage along with Yoga practices, philosophy and devotion.

-Navaratri translates as ‘nine nights’ and the two main cycles are observed twice a year at the beginning of the Indian summer and beginning of the winter when there are two very important junctures of climatic change and solar influence.
-In Hinduism, the energy of the Mother is represented by the goddess Durga, in Tantra we understand that all the Wisdom Goddesses are present in Durga.
-This energy is referred to as Devi (Goddess) or Shakti (energy or power).
-It is understood that it is this energy that helps the divine to carry out the universal play of creation, preservation and destruction.
+Navaratri translates as ‘nine nights and the two main cycles are observed twice a year at the beginning of the India summer and beginning of the winter when there are two very important junctures of climatic change and solar influence.
+In Hinduism the energy of the Mother is represented by the goddess Durga.
+This energy is also referred to as Devi (Goddess) or Shakti (energy or power).
+It is understood that it is this energy that helps the Divine to carry out the universal play of creation, preservation and destruction.

 These two junctures have been chosen as opportunities for worship the energy of the Mother, Shakti, because it is believed that it is the divine power of Shakti provides energy for the earth to move around the sun, and that this divine power can be honoured as it maintains the correct balance of the nature.